 The experience of transitioning from high school to college can be overwhelming for anyone.
 Finding the college or university that is the right match for you can be even more challenging if you struggle with a disability.

 According to USA Today College, the National Center for Special Education Research reported in 2011 that just 19% of young adults with disabilities enroll in a four-year college or university.

 Knowing your rights and knowing what support tools, services, and strategies are out there for you will dramatically increase your ability to succeed.
 Being assertive by communicating and making your needs and disabilities known to your college or prospective college is essential.

 This guide provides a brief introduction to the laws protecting students with disabilities and some of the resources available.
 It is in no way intended to be an all-inclusive reference.
 Use it to help you get started on your journey to finding the tools and resources that will work best for you.

 Knowing your rights and what tools, services and strategies are available will dramatically increase your ability to succeed.

 What is a disability and what does it mean to have a disability?
-The Americans with Disability Act (ADA), which became a law in 1990, describes someone with a disability as: a person who has a physical or mental impairment that substantially limits one or more major life activities.
+The Americans with Disability Act (ADA), which became law in 1990, describes someone with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activities.
 This includes people who have a record of being impaired, even if they do not currently have a disability.
 Below are just a few examples of disabilities for which additional resources and support are available at the college level: